 Instead of having to get two separate loans to purchase a home, and to get cash for upgrades or repairs.
 203k home loans give you money to purchase a home and cash to renovate it with a single loan, making it an ideal mortgage for first-time homebuyers purchasing a rehab home.

-The requirements for FHA 203k loans is similar to a standard FHA loan, except the credit score requirement is 640.
+The requirements for FHA 203k loans are similar to a standard FHA loan, except the credit score requirement is 640.

 9. Conventional 97% LTV 3% Down Program

 Fannie Mae and Freddie Mac are two types of Government-sponsored entities that provide a secondary market in buying mortgages.

 Fannie and Freddie created a mortgage loan program that helps first-time buyers achieve the dream of homeownership.
 Named, a conventional 97 mortgage, it allows borrowers to put a low down payment of just 3% instead of up to 20% for a conventional loan.
 The down payment, like with FHA loans, can also be a gift from a friend or family member.